 Best for everyday spending

-If you want to earn the most points, the American Express Cobalt Card is the card you should turn to.
-After all, the best credit card in Canada is also the best hotel credit card for general use.
-While you won’t earn bonus points on hotel spending, you can earn up to 5 points per $1 on your everyday purchases.
-While flight redemptions offer the most value for Amex Membership Rewards, you can transfer your points to Marriott Bonvoy or Hilton Honors at a rate of 5:6 or 1:1, respectively.
+The American Express Cobalt Card is the best hotel credit card for everyday spending, earning you the most points of all cards on our list (and then some).
+While you won't earn bonus points on hotel spending, you can earn up to 5 points per $1 on your everyday purchases.
+Flight redemptions offer the most value for Amex Membership Rewards, but you can transfer your points to Marriott Bonvoy or Hilton Honors at a rate of 5:6 or 1:1, respectively.

 Pros: